caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/getting_started.rst

       (cd third_party/ot-br-posix \
        && docker build --build-arg INFRA_IF_NAME=eth1 -t openthread/otbr:latest -f etc/docker/Dockerfile .)

 #.
-Build the :code:`matter/chip-device-ctrl` image.
+Build the required docker images.

    ::

-      docker build --build-arg CHIP_HASH=$(cd third_party/connectedhomeip && git rev-parse HEAD) \
-       -t matter/chip-device-ctrl:latest etc/docker/chip-device-ctrl
+      ./scripts/docker-build \
+       --openthread/otbr \
+       --matter/environment

 #.
 Optionally, remove any build layers to recover disk space.

    .. warning::

-      This will remove any build layers on the entire system, even for other users or other projects.
+      This will remove any build layers and untagged images not attached to a container on the entire system, even for other users or projects.

    ::